belle2/basf2/online_book/fundamentals/hep_analyses.rst

 named prescaling.
 When working on your own analysis, it is very important to keep in mind potential prescaling of the triggers that yield the events you use in your analysis.
-Since the prescaling settings can (and will) change over the lifetime of the Belle II experiment, updated numbers for each run can be found here TODO: where? on confluence?
+Since the prescaling settings can (and will) change over the lifetime of the Belle II experiment, you have to update numbers for each run.

 Since the TRG and HLT systems are ultimately deciding which data is being kept for offline analysis, the importance of understanding and validating their